 Read our full Sony WH-1000XM5 review.

 Top-quality ANC?
 Personalized audio via the Sony Headphones Connect app?
 Outstanding battery life?
 The Sony WH-1000XM4 has all these and more, for a lower price than its rivals: the Bose 700 and Apple AirPods Max.

 Sound quality in general is rich, deep and detailed, as you’d expect from the successor of the WH-1000XM3 headphones.
 Sony has fine-tuned the sound signature even more for this latest model, and integrated a motion sensor into the left ear cup for smart gesture controls.
 It’s a brilliantly complete package, and easily the best headphones Sony has ever made.
 Find out how to get the best sound from your Sony WH-1000XM4 headphones.

-Sony's current flagship headphones are its best offering.
-The WH-1000XM3 doesn't play second fiddle to any other ANC model in the audio department, pumping out phenomenal, well-balanced sound highlighted by dynamic bass response and improved stereo imaging.
+Since they've been replaced by the outstanding Sony WH-1000XM4, the WH-1000XM3 can no longer claim the top spot, but it's still a great set of cans that pumps out well-balanced sound highlighted by dynamic bass response.
 You're also given the option to customize the sound profile via the Sony Headphones app, though we're confident you'll enjoy the default sound setting.

-The inclusion of Sony's new QN1 processor elevates not only sonic performance but also noise cancellation, effortlessly silencing most high-frequency noises such as crying babies and police sirens.
+The inclusion of Sony's QN1 processor elevates not only sonic performance but also noise cancellation, effortlessly silencing most high-frequency noises such as crying babies and police sirens.
 One of its most underappreciated features is the touch panel on the right ear cup, which operates responsively through the use of slide gestures.
-Lastly, the cans spoil you with a solid 30 hours of wireless listening with noise cancellation on; no Bose model offers this.
+Lastly, the cans spoil you with a solid 30 hours of wireless listening with noise cancellation on.